-Elie J. Worenklein is a corporate associate and a member of the firm’s Restructuring Group.
+Elie J. Worenklein is a corporate counsel and a member of the firm’s Restructuring Group and Special Situations team.
+Mr. Worenklein’s practice ...

 Read Full Biography